elastic/elasticsearch/CONTRIBUTING.md

 #### Editor / IDE Support

-Eclipse IDEs can import the file [elasticsearch.eclipseformat.xml] directly.
+Eclipse IDEs can import the file [.eclipseformat.xml] directly.

 IntelliJ IDEs can